King joins Wales coaching staff

 Wales have named Alex King as their attack coach in a temporary role for the 2017 before he joins next season.

-A former assistant coach at Auvergne before joining the Saints, King is a previous team-mate of Wales' acting head coach Rob Howley.
+A former assistant coach at Clermont Auvergne before joining the Saints, King is a previous team-mate of ‘ acting head coach Rob Howley.

-Wales had re-shuffled their coaching line-up in the autumn with Blues coach Matt Sherratt joining as the attack coach as Gatland took up his Lions duties.
+Wales had re-shuffled their coaching line-up in the with Cardiff coach Matt Sherratt joining as the attack coach as Gatland took up his Lions duties.

 Sherratt is now returning to the Blues to concentrate on his Regional duties as King links up with incumbent assistant coaches Robin McBryde (forwards), Shaun Edwards (defence) and Neil Jenkins (skills).